IHE/ITI.PCF/input/pagecontent/volume-1.md

-When they present their Patient Privacy Policies to a given Patient And the Patient either agrees, disagrees, or adds acceptable parameters Then a Consent is captured by the **Consent Capture** actor and stored in the **Consent Registry** And the new Consent overrites or invalidates the previous Consent
+When they present their Patient Privacy Policies to a given Patient And the Patient either agrees, disagrees, or adds acceptable parameters Then a Consent is captured by the **Consent Capture** actor and stored in the **Consent Registry** And the new Consent overwrites or invalidates the previous Consent

 The Consent details are specific to the Patient Privacy Policy, the parameters agreed to in the ceremony, and the Consent profile (Basic, Intermediate, Advance) that was used.